Want to learn how to make faster, better compost with no extra effort?

 Confidence level: 10

-As long as your compost doesn’t already have too much nitrogen (and you don’t insist on putting your nutrient-laden pee into the drinking-quality water in your toilet!), it makes absolute sense to add urine.
+As long as your compost doesn’t already have too much nitrogen, it makes absolute sense to add urine.

 However, some sources suggest you should avoid using urine from people who are ill or who have a urinary tract infection.